 ***67 credits for Concordia, UW-Milwaukee, and Marian students only.
 69 credits for Carroll and Mt.
 Mary students only.

-Students of good moral character who have graduated from an accredited two-year program qualify to apply for registration through the American Registry of Radiologic Technologists.
+Students of good moral character with a minimum of an associate’s degree who have graduated from an accredited two-year program qualify to apply for registration through the American Registry of Radiologic Technologists.
 Certification in Radiography is accomplished by successful completion of a two-hundred question examination.
 The cost of the examination is $200.

 The certificate of registration gives the applicant the right to use the title "Registered Technologist - Radiographer (RTR)."
 This certification is recognized by most states that have licensing laws.
 For further information on licensing, please call the program director at 414-805-4998.